google/osv-scanner/docs/usage.md

 This currently does not scan the filesystem of the Docker container, and has various other limitations.
 Follow [this issue](https://github.com/google/osv-scanner/issues/64) for updates on container scanning!

+{: .warning }
+Only run this on a trusted container image, as it runs the container image to retrieve the package versions.

 ### Example

 ```bash